3 Surprising Tips For Longevity, From A Biochemist

 You've likely heard it a million times: Vitamin D is crucial for overall health and longevity.
-It's essential for a number of processes in the body, and research shows the sunshine hormone can even increase the activity of telomerase—or the building blocks of telomeres that protect cellular DNA from aging.
+It's essential for a number of processes in the body, and research shows the sunshine hormone can even increase the activity of telomerase2—or the building blocks of telomeres that protect cellular DNA from aging.

 While you can get your fill of vitamin D in a number of ways (foods, supplements, etc.), Wolf suggests some sunlight for beneficial levels.
-In fact, getting some sun on your person is associated with longevity directly: "The difference in morbidity and mortality of people who get adequate sun versus inadequate sun is as significant as a smoker versus a nonsmoker," says Wolf.
+In fact, getting some sun on your person is associated with longevity directly: "The difference in morbidity and mortality of people who get adequate sun versus inadequate sun is as significant as a smoker versus a nonsmoker3," says Wolf.

 That's not to say you should leave your skin unprotected (a proper sunscreen is downright essential), but some good ole sunshine is pretty important for overall well-being.
 It just takes balance.